masagrator/PortalNXSideLoader/README.md

 # Informations for mod makers

 Few files in `nxcontent` may not be supported as they are preloaded with separate functions.
 I needed to add specific support for one function so `rom_boot_params.txt` could be loaded.
-If there is any file that is not working and you want it to work, write na issue.
+If there is any file that is not working and you want it to work, write an issue.

 Bigger mods like Portal Reloaded must be put as "portal2_dlc2" inside `nxcontent` folder.